Skip to main content

 panic() and revive(fn)

-panic() behaves the same within the same realm boundary, but when a panic crosses a realm boundary (as defined in Realm Finalization) the Machine aborts the program.
+panic() behaves the same within the same realm boundary, but when a panic crosses a realm boundary (as defined in Realm Boundaries) the Machine aborts the program.
 This is because in a multi-user environment it isn't safe to let the caller recover from realm panics that often leave the state in an invalid state.

 This would be sufficient, but we also want to write our tests to be able to detect such aborts and make assertions.
 For this reason Gno provides the revive(fn) builtin.